free things to do in New York City

 Author Reading | Constance Rosenblum discusses More New York Stories: The Best of the City Section

 This anthology contains fifty memorable stories from New York Times' award-winning City Section.
-The pulse of a great city in sculpted prose.
-Guest readers include Helen Benedict, Caroline H. Dworin, Jake Mooney, Gregory Beyer, Saki Knafo, and Katherine Bindley.
+The more pulse of a great city in sculpted prose.
+Guest readers include Helen Benedict, Caroline H. Dworin, Jake Mooney, Gregory Beyer, Saki Knafo, and Katherine Bindley. less

 New York City, NY; NYC